glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 category: "Applied Mathematics"
 ---

-Secret Santa is a traditional event in which each guest gives a gift to another guest without knowing to whom.
+Secret Santa is a traditional event in December with family, friends or office colleagues, in which each guest gives a gift to another guest without knowing who will give him/her a gift.
 Imagine that you want to organize it.
 You notify your guests to choose a gift by keeping it secret.
-And you would like to attribute each gift to a guest with a draw at the beginning of your event.
+For a maximum of surprise, you would like to attribute each gift to a guest with a draw at the last minute.
+So your guests don't know for whom will be the gift that he/she chose.
 But several problems are raised, that can be answered by applied mathematics.

 # Hat-check problem